-There’s a lot of maintenance that has to be done with a Komatsu final drive to ensure it’s running smoothly.
+There’s a lot of maintenance that has to be done whether you have a Komatsu final drive, John Deere final drive, or any other brand in order to ensure it keeps running smoothly.
 One of the most important parts of that maintenance is making sure that there is enough oil in it, regardless of the brand.
 You can follow these tips for changing the gear oil in the final drive below.

 The first step in changing your oil is to drain the final drive’s gear oil.
 It’s recommended that you do this when the oil is still warm because it will be easier to drain it this way.